michellemark/etl-pipeline/README.md

 ### GitHub Actions

 GitHub Actions usage is free for standard GitHub-hosted runners in public repositories, such as this.
-The ETL ML Pipeline is run in GitHub actions, where it can be executed for no ongoing cost.
-It is set up to be manually executed, but it could easily be scheduled, if that were needed.
+The pipeline is designed to be run in GitHub actions free runners, where it can be executed for no ongoing cost.
+It is set up to be manually executed to save execution time, which is limited in free runners, but could easily be scheduled, with a better budget.

 ### AWS Data Storage